 Discover all the tips for travel in Germany for winter.

-Airfares and Hotel Rates in Winter
+Airfares and Hotel Rates for Germany in Winter

-Take advantage of fewer crowds and lower rates in winter – with the exception of December, when the holiday season is in full swing and traditional German Christmas Markets draw thousands of visitors from around the world.
+Take advantage of fewer crowds and lower rates in winter (with the exception of December).
+This is when the holiday season is in full swing and traditional German Christmas Markets draw thousands of visitors from around the world.

-Germany in Winter Weather
+Winter Weather in Germany

-- in December: Average low 27° F, average high 41° F
+- December: Average low 27° F, average high 41° F

-- in January: Average low 23° F, average high 40° F
+- January: Average low 23° F, average high 40° F

-- in February: Average low 25° F, average high 41° F
+- February: Average low 25° F, average high 41° F

 Germany in Winter - Events and Festivals